LEARNAcademy/syllabus/react_in_rails/apartment_app.md

 Divide each story into smaller tasks and commit to GitHub when each task is complete.

 ## User Stories
 **Story:** As an un-registered guest on the website, I can go to a web page and see a list of available apartments.
-Apartments have: a street designation, a city, postal code, state, and country, in a addition to a building manager's contact info, which includes: name, phone number, and hours to contact
+Apartments have: a street designation, a city, postal code, state, and country

 **Story:** As an un-registered guest on the website, I can click on an apartment to view its details